-In this video Cathy discusses how she used Taoist Tai Chi® arts to help her recover from surgery.
+In the second video a woman discusses how she used Taoist Tai Chi® arts to help her recover from surgery.
 Taoist Tai Chi® practice gives her energy and the gentle movement significantly helped in healing scar tissue after the splitting of her breastbone.

-- Tai Chi groups also showed a significantly lower level of anxiety and depression, and significantly better quality of life compared with non-active control groups.
+- When compared with both active and inactive control groups, Tai Chi practice groups showed a significantly lower level of anxiety, depression¹,² and psychological distress2.
+Similarly, they had significantly higher measures of quality of life on general, physical, and mental scales when compared with non-active control groups2.